SathyaBhat/jaws-pankration-2021/slides/slides.md

 <v-clicks>

   * spin up an EC2 instance
-  * Wait for instance to be ready
+  * Wait for an instance to be ready
   * Fumble with SSH keys
   * Fumble with mysqldump command
   * Wait for data to be exported